 Just as we have to speak to get better at speaking, we have to write to get better at writing.
 HelloTalk lets you practice writing in a free, low-stress way by texting with native speakers around the world.
 Practice new words, phrases, and structures, and get instant feedback.

-Language Reactor (formerly called Language Learning with Netflix) is a powerful Chrome extension that supercharges subtitles on Netflix and YouTube.
+Language Reactor is a powerful Chrome extension that supercharges subtitles on Netflix and YouTube.
 From interactive subtitles, to a nifty pop-up dictionary, to the ability to save words and phrases and export to Anki, this tool is a game changer!

 Installing a Virtual Private Network unlocks tons of foreign language TV shows and films that are otherwise blocked.
 VPNs also keep you safe when using unsecured Wi-Fi networks at coffee shops, etc. I’ve tried many, but NordVPN is my favorite.